‘“in those days, I will pour out my Spirit.”’

-A natural disaster in the form of a plague of locusts prompted Joel’s prophesy, but it’s not simply his own thoughts on the matter.
+A natural disaster in the form of a plague of locusts prompted Joel’s prophesy, but it isn’t simply his own thoughts on the matter.
 As with all prophecy, he was ‘moved by the Holy Spirit’(2 Peter 1:21) to see things, some of which he probably didn’t fully understand himself.

 Joel’s initial interpretation and application of the plague is clear enough.
 It’s presented as a wake up call, meant to encourage true repentance or his contemporaries might come to grief in a worse ‘day of Yahweh’(Joel 1:15,2:1&11): ‘“turn to Yahweh, your God; for He is gracious and merciful’(Joel 2:13).
 Jesus interprets similar events in a similar way, ‘“unless you repent, you will all perish”’(Luke 13:5).

 Then, as often happens with prophesy, Joel is transported into descriptions of future events of which his current circumstances are only a shadow or type.
-As a true prophet, Joel not only helps people understand where they stand in relation to God in the present, but lifts their eyes to the horizon and beyond to future and eternal realities.
+As a true prophet, Joel not only helps people to understand where they stand in relation to God in the present, but lifts their eyes to the horizon and beyond to future and eternal realities.
 What’s interesting for us is that Joel’s future prediction in this verse is planted firmly in history when Peter uses it to explain the day of Pentecost.

 At Pentecost, the original small group of Christians were together when ‘They were all filled with the Holy Spirit’(Acts 2:4).
 Then Peter stood up and declared, ‘“this is what has been spoken through the prophet Joel”’(Acts 2:16), and he goes on to quote Joel 2:28-32.

 In Joel’s prophecy, this Pentecost event precedes an ultimate ‘“great and terrible day of Yahweh”’(Joel 2:31).
 Peter later equates this subsequent event with the end of creation as we know it: ‘the day of the Lord will come… the heavens will pass away… the elements will be dissolved… the earth and the works that are in it will be burned up’(2 Peter 3:10).

-Since this has not yet happened, we live in between these two events, a time referred to as, ‘“the last days”’(Acts 2:17, 2 Peter 3:3).
+Since this has not yet happened, we live in between these two events, a time referred to as, ‘“the last days”’(Acts 2:17, cf. 2 Peter 3:3).
 These days, Joel and Peter insist, are characterized by an outpouring of God’s Holy Spirit.